Queer: A Graphic History (Paperback)

 Presented in a brilliantly engaging and witty style, this is a unique portrait of the universe of queer thinking.

-JULIA SCHEELE is an illustrator, graphic facilitator and comic book artist.
-She runs One Beat Zines, a feminist zine collective and distributor. @juliascheele
+Jules Scheele is an illustrator, graphic facilitator and comic book artist.
+Jules runs One Beat Zines, a feminist zine collective and distributor. @julesscheele